JiLiZART/sequence-as-promise/README.md

 seq(values).then(() => console.log('all done'))
 ```

-Or we have Promise in that array of functions.
+Or we have Promises in that array of functions.

 ```js
 const seq = require('sequence-as-promise');